Valentine Treat Jar

 3. Turn the jar upside down on top of a board (make sure a tarp is down!), and paint the jar.
 It works best to do two light coats instead of one thick coat–this prevents running and glopping.
 You might even need three coats.
 You can apply a second or third coat before the one before is totally dry.
 I like to do starting in the afternoon, and apply a coat every hour or so, then let them dry overnight.
 By morning, I’m ready to fill with candy and deliver if I need to!

 4. Once the paint is dry, remove the heart from the bottle.
 Fill with candy, then tie the tag around the top with ribbon or twine!

-TAG INSTRUCTIONS: You can download the tag below.
+You can download the tag below.
 I printed mine onto kraft card stock, but you could also use white.
 Print, cut, and then angle the edges a little to make it look like an actual tag shape.
 Punch a hole in the top!
 I also like to use distress ink around the edges–it adds dimension and contrast, and I love the way it looks!

-Some more of my favorite Valentine’s Day ideas include…
+More of my favorite Valentine’s Day ideas…